abelectronicsuk/ABElectronics_Python_Libraries/ExpanderPi/README.md

 IO(initialise, bus)
 ```
 **Parameters:**
-initialise (optional): True = direction set as inputs, pull-ups disabled, ports not inverted.
+initialise (optional): True = direction set as inputs, pullups disabled, ports not inverted.
 False = device state unaltered., defaults to True
 bus (optional): I2C bus number (integer).
-If no value is set the class will try to find the i2c bus automatically using the device name.
+If no value is set the class will try to find the I2C bus automatically using the device name.

 Functions:
 ----------